Debt Collector Harassment

 Wrongfully garnishing your bank account or paycheck

-When an FDCPA Case Is Worth Pursuing
+When a FDCPA Case Is Worth Pursuing

-Damages and Attorney Fees
+FDCPA Damages and Attorney Fees

-The FDCPA allows recovery of statutory damages of up to $1,000 per lawsuit, actual damages for proven harm, and attorney fees and court costs.
-The statute is fee-shifting, meaning that when violations are proven, the collector is responsible for paying reasonable attorney fees.
+The FDCPA is fee-shifting, which means that when violations are proven, the collector is responsible for paying the consumer’s reasonable attorney fees.

-We handle FDCPA cases a contingency basis.
+Because of this fee-shifting, I handle all FDCPA cases a contingency basis.

-FDCPA Issues in Lawsuits and Garnishments
+FDCPA Violations in Collection Lawsuits and Garnishments

 Ready to talk to a lawyer about stopping debt harassment?